TestArmada/magellan-xunit-reporter/README.md

 * add `--reporter json` into your `mocha.opts` file
 * use Magellan version >=8.6.0
 * Magellan option `--max_test_attempts` cannot be set to 1

+## License
+Documentation in this project is licensed under Creative Commons Attribution 4.0 International License.
+Full details available at https://creativecommons.org/licenses/by/4.0